vmoranv/aolarhapsody/docs/en/aola/pet-cultivation.md

 :::

 :::tip
-Releasing Light Ash also受**Axe** and **Dark Spell** restriction of only using one skill, generally don't give these to DPS in PvE unless your DPS only deals damage through ultimate.
-Axe priority判定is very high, Hero Skills, System Skills, etc. all count as one skill, not recommended to use.
+Releasing Light Ash also subject to **Axe** and **Dark Spell** restriction of only using one skill, generally don't give these to DPS in PvE unless your DPS only deals damage through ultimate.
+Axe priority determination is very high, Hero Skills, System Skills, etc. all count as one skill, not recommended to use.
 :::

 ![](/aola/pet-cultivation_067.png)